 The Charlton Society’s stated mission is the “conservation and improvement of Charlton”.

-Our Planning Group is responsible for planning policy and for its implementation.
+Our Planning Group is responsible for screening planning policy and for its implementation.
 This involves considering planning strategy and inspecting new planning applications each month.

 The group meets regularly and reports back its recommendations to the Society’s main committee.
 It also keeps our members informed about major developments through the Society’s monthly talks, always encouraging Charlton residents to become more involved.